FAIR Textile Storage-History Triage

 What to record about mothballs, cedar, freezer, and fumigation history

 A strong packet names the treatment history plainly and ties it to physical evidence.
-Buyers do not need technical conservation language.
-They need dates if known, the storage setup, and photos of the associated materials.
+Use dates if known, storage setup, and photos of the materials.
+Do not invent conservation language.

 • Photograph the box, trunk, drawer, cedar chest, garment bag, shelf, or closet setup the textile came from when that storage context explains the treatment story.